-Release Note: Students applying for a Leave-of-Absence or Official Withdrawal who have a financial obligation to the Schools will not be granted a Leave-of-Absence or Official Withdrawal until obligation is satisfied.
-Students returning from a Leave-of-Absence will be on a seat-available basis.
+Release Note: Students applying for a Leave-of-Absence or Official Withdrawal who have a financial obligation to the School will not be granted a Leave-of-Absence or Official Withdrawal until obligation is satisfied.

 LEAVE OF ABSENCE EXTENSION

 Leave-of-Absence Extension applications may be obtained from the School's website, completed and signed before the start of the semester for which the student is requesting a Leave-of-Absence Extension.
 The signature of the Office of Registration, Director of Financial Aid, Billing, the Associate Dean and Student Health Nurse indicates approval of the Leave-of-Absence Extension.
 The \$20.00 non-refundable processing fee is payable online through the school's website.